 There is space for about 12 cars in our parking lot, plus plenty of parking behind the Chapel, adjacent to the Durant’s dock.

-The dining room can accommodate wheelchairs; the two heads or bathrooms do not.
+The dining room accommodates wheelchairs; the two heads or bathrooms do not.
 Advance notice is appreciated so we can put our ramps in place.

 We suggest you block rooms as soon as possible.
 There are no hotel accommodations in Raquette Lake.
 Your guests will have to book lodging anywhere in a 15-mile radius (Inlet or Blue Mountain Lake) or a 25-mile radius (Old Forge, Indian Lake, or Long Lake).

-We do not provide a shuttle service, but we can make recommendations for services who can provide this.
+We do not provide a shuttle service, but we can make recommendations for shuttle service.

 The three numbers to keep in mind are 64, 56, and 75.
 64 is how many guests can be seated and served in our dining room which has eight tables of eight.
 56 is how many guests can be accommodated on a buffet style cruise, with seven tables of eight.
 (The buffet line takes up one table of eight.)
 Though the Durant is licensed for 100 people, the maximum number of guests that can be accommodated for food service is 75 and that is an option only with a “grazing” format, with food stations set up on both upper deck and in the enclosed dining room (weather permitting).
 With grazing format there is seating for 24 in the dining room and 50 on the open upper deck.

-High Season is defined as the last Saturday in June through Labor Day, plus all Saturdays in September through Columbus Day weekend.
+High Season is defined as the last week in June through Labor Day, plus all Saturdays in September through Columbus Day weekend.
 If you charter the boat sometime during the shoulder season months of May, June, September, or October, Sunday-Friday, we can give you a break on the costs.
 We will charge you our retail rate for whichever cruise slot you’re booking, extending you the benefit of private and exclusive use of the Durant.
-A minimum of 25 is required.
+A minimum of 20 is required.
+This is a great option for rehearsal dinners on a Friday night in June, September or October.

 $650 per each additional hour; $325 per each additional half hour.